 Policies & Resources

 Each year the College produces the Family Information Handbook that has helpful information about College systems, venues, timeframes and more.
-Download the 2018 edition here.
+Click on the image below to download a copy.

 The Education Act 1972 requires that children of compulsory school age be enrolled at school.
 A condition of that enrolment is that students are required to fully participate in the education program arranged and approved by the enrolling school.
 Participation includes engagement and attendance as required by the program.
 Principals have delegated authority (from the Minister) to approve applications for temporary exemption from education program attendance for periods up to one calendar month.
 Applications for absence from enrolment must be made to the school principal in writing.
 To apply for an extended absence from school download an Application for Exemption From School Enrolment form and submit to your school's principal.